Updated: May 17

 The only way to change it is to reframe the message and change the story.
 We can do that by listing down all the negative thoughts that replay in our minds and then next to them write a different way of looking at them, for example, I am not good at speaking in public vs I am a strong communicator and many people like to listen to me.

 These new phrases can then be used as daily affirmations.
 Daily affirmations are positive statements that you say to yourself daily.
 They can be said in your mind every morning by reading your list or said out loud whilst looking in the mirror.
 Try it for 7 days and see the results.
 People have changed their whole lives by doing this.

 It's time to thrive and not just survive!

-Melissa Curran, Mindset Coach, and Counsellor - is the creator of the Mindset Score.
-It will help you benchmark your state of mine.
+Melissa Curran, - is the creator of the Mindset Score.
+It will help you benchmark your state of mind.
 You can get yours here - Mindset Score

 The Modern Mind Group are emotioneering human performance not engineering it.

 As a learning and performance consultancy, we work with your business to identify and improve performance gaps so that you can be more profitable and professionally develop your people.
 Over 10 years of expertise in learning and performance with results to back it all up.
 Why settle for the average when there is a world of possibility when you know how to achieve it?
 Untapped potential - Let's go get it!